 Communication studies is a natural pairing for visual & performing arts majors.
 This double major enables students to combine a love of visual art with graphic design.

 Though you'll specialize in one creative field, you'll be exposed to all fine arts contextual courses like music and art history.
 These courses will inform the historical and cultural context of your creations and help you discover unexpected connections between various arts.

 World-renowned musicians perform on campus.
 Recitals are free and open to the public.

 With Philadelphia just a short drive away, you'll have access to world-class museums and renowned music and dance performance groups.
 The city is an ever-evolving hub for artists so you'll feel like an insider with internship opportunities at institutions like the University of Pennsylvania Museum of Anthropology.

-From day one, you'll gain mentors in the fine arts faculty who seek to know you both personally and professionally as you receive individualized instruction.
-You'll be supported in your creative endeavors and make connections with internationally-recognized artists like painter Wendy Hatch, dancer Jessica Warchal-King, and jazz trumpeter John Vanore.
+From day one, you'll gain mentors in the visual and performing arts faculty who seek to know you both personally and professionally as you receive individualized instruction.
+You'll be supported in your creative endeavors and make connections with internationally-recognized artists like painter Wendy Hatch, dancer Katherine Kiefer Stark, and jazz trumpeter John Vanore.

 Our professors invest in your success through close mentoring and continual feedback.
-Get to know our fine arts faculty.
+Get to know our visual and performing arts faculty.

 The University Art Collection and Gallery provides space for student-driven and professional art to be displayed.
 Arts management students may curate an exhibit with the assistance of museum staff and visual and performing arts faculty.